derat/nup/cmd/nup/README.md

 [Song]: ../../server/db/song.go

 ```
-check [flags]:
+check <flags>:
-	Check for issues in dumped songs from stdin.
+	Check for issues in dumped songs read from stdin.

   -check string
     	Comma-separated list of checks to perform: